MimsySith/pairs-game/README.md

 - **Adding keyboard navigation**:  I still haven't figured this one out.
 Angular makes it difficult - a lot of the old methods are deprecated, and there are some problems with using jQuery in TypeScript files.
 It is possible, but I haven't figured it out yet.

+- **Deployment to GitHub Pages**: Oh, what a headache.
+GitHub pages does not like Angular apps much, it seems.
+I got the main pages to work briefly, but the images weren't showing.
+When I tried to fix that, the whole page broke again.
+I think it is an issue with GitHub not liking relative paths.
+Anyway, I have fiddled with the urls and changed the base href.
+Just waiting to see if this works.

 ## Credits

 It's important to credit the creators of the SVG icons, so many thanks to